cnut1648/uncanny_valley/README.md

 ## 1. dataset

 We explore the folklores scraped from the [library guides](https://libraryguides.missouri.edu/c.php?g=1052498&p=7642280) plus [MFTD](https://sites.ualberta.ca/~urban/Projects/English/Content/ATU_Tales.htm), and put the results in the `ATU.h5`in the key `default`

+The key `raw` contains all cleaned 1892 texts

 for details see `scripts/atu.py`